 Study of music in relation to the humanities; music and composers of the western world from medieval to the 20th century.
 Topics studied include but are not limited to elements of music, basic musical forms, music periods, styles, and the role of music and musicians in the western world.
-(L)
+Not open for credit to students with credit in HUMAN 3 (L)

-MUSIC 10
+MUSIC 10 Music Fundamentals